Imported Food Control

 All requests for IUU catch certificate verification made to this Authority should be submitted using PHILIS DES.
 Please contact us if you require further information.

+Identity and Physical checks may apply to your import.
 This can include the collection of food samples for analysis and/or microbiological examination to assist our judgement or for local/national surveillance purposes.
 Consignments may be detained pending the receipt of sample results and importers are therefore advised to plan accordingly.

 Importers must pre-notify BCPs at least 1 working day before the physical arrival of the consignment by completing Part 1 of the Common Health Entry Document (CHED-D) on IPAFFS.
-Costs incurred as a result of the completion of controls will be recharged by this Authority to importers.

 Organic Imports